 |1.6-km race in 6.5 minutes||800-meter race in 4 minutes|

 |3.65-meter long jump (3 tries)||2.7-meter (9 feet) long jump (3 tries)|

 |1.2-meter high jump (3 tries)||0.9-meter (3 feet) high jump (3 tries)|

 Medical Test and Merit List: Medical test basically consists of the eye vision test as mentioned in medical standards and should be physically and mentally fit and healthy.
 After this a merit list is drawn, this includes the marks of the written exam and the final selection is made accordingly.

 The criteria for age and physical test are the same as that of SI.
 The educational requirement for this post is matric with a 3-year diploma in Electronics/ Radio and TV technology/ Tele-Communications/ Computer/ Electrical/ Mechanical/ Domestic Appliances Engineering from any recognized institute whether from state or central government or should have 10+2 or equivalent in PCM with a minimum of 50% marks from any recognized board.

 Assistant Commandant(AC) Eligibility Criteria

 Assistant Commandant comes under the category of gazetted officers and the examination is conducted by Union Public Service Commission (UPSC).
-50% of the recruitment are direct which includes 10% from SSCO and the other 50% are filled by promotion from the procedure inspector to Assistant Commandant.
+50% of the recruitment is direct which includes 10% from SSCO and the other 50% are filled by promotion from the procedure inspector to Assistant Commandant.

 The Eligibility criteria for AC is given below:

-Educational Qualification: A graduate degree in any stream or equivalent from a recognised university is required.
+Educational Qualification: A graduate degree in any stream or equivalent from a recognized university is required.
 NCC ‘C’ or ‘B’ certificate or achievement in sports and athletics will be beneficial and be an added advantage to the candidate’s qualification.